What is PMP

 In addition to higher earning potential, PMP certification enhances credibility.
 PMP holders are seen as experts in project management, capable of implementing best practices to drive project success.
 This certification not only boosts your skills but also your confidence, giving you an edge in a competitive job market.

-Achieving the PMP certification is a rigorous journey that requires preparation, experience, and commitment.
+Achieving the PMP certificate is a rigorous journey that requires preparation, experience, and commitment.
 Here’s a breakdown of the requirements and process:

 Preparing for the PMP Exam